UC-MACSS/persp-analysis/students/kwon_hyunku/MACSS_FINAL.md

 they gathered via online.
 The dataset is big: it includes many people (3752 observations) and lots of information about the characteristics of them (including number of review, ratings…).
-Also, the non-reactiveness the dataset helps the researchers better answer the question at hand: discrimination.
+Also, the non-reactiveness of the dataset helps the researchers better answer the question at
+issue: racial discrimination.
 Since discriminatory behaviors are regarded as negative, people might change their behavior when they know that they’re being studied.
 Non-reactive character of this research prevents such problems.

-Such computational advantages notwithstanding, this research still suffer from some issues concerning causal explanations.
+Such computational advantages notwithstanding, this research still suffers from some issues concerning causal explanations.
 While the main argument of this article is the mechanisms of racial discrimination in online markets, what they found is not the mechanisms, but the relationship between race and rental price.
 Even though they employ